neotel-at/peersync/README.md

     # DIFFOPTS=-urw
     # DIFFTMPDIR=

 FILE FILTERING RULES
 --------------------

-Example file filtering in /etc/peersync.files:
+Example file filtering rules in /etc/peersync.files:

     - /nginx/ssl/
     + /nginx/***
     - *

+For the `SYNCROOT=/etc/` this will sync all nginx configurations of /etc/nginx (and below), exlcuding the /etc/nginx/ssl directory.
+All other files in /etc will also be excluded, due to the '`- *`' rule.

-This example will sync only the nginx directory excluding the nginx/ssl sub- directory, all other files and directory are not considered.
+This example will sync only the `nginx` directory excluding the `nginx/ssl` sub- directory, all other files and directory are not considered.
+The example assumes `/etc` as the synchronization root directory (`SYNCROOT=/etc/`).

 See the INCLUDE/EXCLUDE PATTERN RULES section in the rsync manpage for details.

 COPYRIGHT
 ---------

-(C)2015, NeoTel Telefonservice GmbH & Co KG
+(C)2015-2018, NeoTel Telefonservice GmbH & Co KG